zmbacker/RubyFormat/README.md

-Now It can work on "Mac OS X Lion 10.7.4" and "Windows 7 system" .
+Now It can work on "Mac OS X Lion 10.7.4" and "Windows 7" .

 I think it also can work on linux system, but I haven't tested it on linux.
 If you have use the plugin on linux and it could work fine.
 Please tell me that.